Marathon-fan/scala_samples/README.md

 ### 6) case classes
 Case classes are regular classes which export their constructor parameters and which provide a recursive decomposition mechanism via pattern matching.
+Case classes are good for modeling immutable data.
 case classes are used to conveniently store and match on the contents of a class.
-You can construct them without using new.
+You can construct them without using new.(This is because case classes have an apply method by default which takes care of object construction.)
 ```scala
 scala> case class Calculator(brand: String, model: String)
 defined class Calculator